 The newly-crowned King of Zamunda, King Akeem (Murphy), is celebrating his 30th wedding anniversary with Lisa McDowell (Headley) when he finds out that he has an illegitimate son, Lavelle Junson (Fowler), in Queens, New York.
 King Akeem, who is the father of three daughters, is aware that Zamundian tradition requires a male successor to take the throne.
-After being threatened by rival neighbor General Izzi (Snipes), King Akeem and his aide, Semmi (Hall), embark on a journey back to the states to find his son.
+So after being threatened by rival neighbor General Izzi (Snipes), King Akeem and his aide, Semmi (Hall), embark on a journey back to the states to find his son.

 The hype surrounding this long-awaited sequel got the best of me and prompted me to have a movie night yesterday.
 Coming 2 America was somewhat what I expected: enjoyable yet questionably unneeded.

 - Seeing most of the original cast, who all looked great, was the true anchor point to the film.
 The comedic timing from the original’s favorite characters, mostly performed by Murphy and Hall, provided several laughs and feel-good moments.

 - Aside from one noticeable green screen moment that made me chuckle, Coming 2 America looked and sounded great.
 The fashion, hair, music, dance, and Afro-flavor of the film were characters of their own.

 - Jermaine Fowler

 - I was not aware of Fowler or his work prior to seeing this film, but he did a great job playing King Akeem’s son.
 Being surrounded by some of the industry’s top comedians would intimidate anyone, but I didn’t get that vibe at all from Fowler, and his performance actually outshined some of them.